onfoot/album/README.md

 - ~~Photos folder crawler~~
 - ~~Generate image file's SHA1 checksum~~
 - ~~Generate thumbnails for JPEGs, skipping those already processed and unchanged~~
+- Extract metadata from photos - date taken, GPS coordinates, basic photo parameters.
+If there is no EXIF data, photo file modification date is used as photo's date of origin
-- Simple web UI for browsing photos (only JPEGs for now)
+- Simple web UI for browsing photos (only JPEGs for now) - photos are organized by year/month/day by default
 - Favorite/love a photo
 - Use a key-value store for metadata index (boltdb?)
 - Show favorited/loved photos